Shrek!: Plot

+Publication history

 William Steig was a cartoonist at The New Yorker from 1930 to the 1960s.
 He created over 1,600 cartoons and was dubbed "The King of Cartoons".
 However, he intensely disliked creating advertisements, and started writing children's books instead at the age of sixty-one.
 Steig was in his eighties when he wrote Shrek!.

 His books became known for "graphically repeated themes of stark separation and warm reunion" between parents and their children while maintaining the "wit" that was characteristic of his cartoons.
 The books also commonly included themes such as separation and transformation.
 Steig's artwork in his children's books was noted for "rich" use of colors and were made using watercolor painting and ink.
 They were compared to his cartoons that had been published in The New Yorker.

 The name "Shrek" is a romanization of the Yiddish word שרעק (shrek), or שרעקלעך (shreklekh), related to the German Schreck and meaning "fear" or "fright".
 Shrek! was published by Farrar, Straus and Giroux.